RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/network-setup.md

 If you don't see a command prompt, try pressing enter.
 ~~~

-Now execute following:
+Now move into the host directory so we can access host binaries/filesystems:

 ```execute-1
 chroot /host
 ```

-Then:
+Then check the status of our **enp3s0** device:

 ```execute-1
 ip link show dev enp3s0
 ```

-This should show followingL
+This should show following, with the key bit showing "**master br1**", so we know it has been consumed into our new bridge:
 ~~~bash
 4: enp3s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel master br1 state UP mode DEFAULT group default qlen 1000
     link/ether 52:54:00:00:01:04 brd ff:ff:ff:ff:ff:ff
 ~~~

-Now exit from debug pod
+Now exit from debug pod, remembering to execute this twice to return back to our lab workbook:

 ```execute-1
 exit